Skip to content

 What are the magic bytes for .mid files?

-The magic bytes for Musical Instrument Digital Interface files are 4D 54 68 64 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Musical Instrument Digital Interface (.mid) files are 4D 54 68 64 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .mid file?